Injecting Insight Into HMOs with Our Annual HMO Survey

 Cigna: Customers are identified via real-time and claims-based predictive modeling tools, along with referrals from physicians and medical groups, Cigna clinical staff, and employers.
 Case managers collaborate with physicians, medical group case managers, customers, and employers to facilitate ongoing treatment plans and support the primary care physician.
 Case managers monitor short-term and long-term goals for inpatient and outpatient care.
 They document and evaluate the effectiveness of the services provided.
 In addition to traditional complex and catastrophic case management, Cigna has a number of specialty case management units.
 They are staffed with RNs who are dedicated to areas such as high-risk maternity, neonatal intensive care, oncology, obesity, and transplant.
 Cigna has an extensive suite of chronic condition management programs, including those for obesity complications and depression.
 Cigna also offers telephonic and online access to wellness information, care management services, and health coaching programs.

 Health Net of CA: Health Net and its delegates provide case management/disease management programs to deliver individualized assistance to members in all lines of business who are experiencing complex, acute, or catastrophic illnesses or have exceptional needs.
-Health Net’s approach to utilization management extends far beyond traditional oversight.
-Health Net provides outreach to members with chronic conditions such as asthma, diabetes, COPD, heart failure, coronary heart disease, preference-sensitive conditions, and identification of members with cardio-metabolic risk; Health Net also uses population-based risk stratification and predictive modeling; and partners with physician groups to improve performance.
+Health Net provides outreach to members with chronic conditions such as asthma, diabetes, COPD, heart failure, and coronary heart disease, uses population-based risk stratification and predictive modeling; and partners with physician groups to improve performance.
+Health Net offers Disease Management, Ambulatory Case Management, Complex Case Management, NICU and High-Risk OB Case Management.

 Kaiser Permanente: Members in need of case management are identified through clinical and utilization data, pharmacy records, hospital and outpatient visits, and laboratory results.
 Members can also self-refer to case management or be referred by a doctor or family member.
 Our case managers are master’s-level clinicians or registered nurses who work directly with a member and their health care team to plan care and provide intensive coordination of services, including inpatient hospitalizations, transitional care, home care, skilled nursing, medications, referrals to community resources, and outpatient care.
 Using an interdisciplinary approach, case managers help to ensure continuity of care including utilization management, transfer coordination, discharge planning, and obtaining all authorizations or approvals as needed for outside services for members and their families.
 They’re also responsible for identifying quality-of-care problems and monitoring utilization issues.